jpgmv1998/reproducible_paper_template/README.md

 * `root`

-  * `README.md` this file, a general overview of the project in markdown format. `README.html` is the html version of this same file.
+  * `README.md`: this file.
+A general overview of the project in markdown format. `README.html` is the HTML version of this same file.

   * `_template_README_replicationPackage.md`, a template file for a replication README adapted from the [AEA Template](https://social-science-data-editors.github.io/template_README/).

-  * `.gitignore`, a text file that tells Git which files/folders should be ignored (not included in the version control system).
-When using GitHub repositories it is important to be aware of its [size limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) and ignore large files.
-Also, there are other types of files that you should ignore, see more [here](https://henriquesd.medium.com/the-gitignore-file-dc293f6c80fb).
-In this template the default is to ignore some R files including data output, and folders that normally contain large files (most subfolder inside `data` and `references/references_pdf/`.
+  * `.gitignore`, a text file that tells git which files/folders should be ignored (not included in the version control system).
+When using GitHub repositories, it is essential to be aware of its [size limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) and ignore large files.
+Also, you should ignore other types of files; see more [here](https://henriquesd.medium.com/the-gitignore-file-dc293f6c80fb).
+In this template, the default is to ignore some R files, including data output and folders that typically contain large files (most subfolders inside `data` and `references/references_pdf/`.
 Instead of adding these folder patterns in this specific file, we add one `.gitignore` file inside each relevant folder to ignore all except the gitignore itself.
-In this way, we can preserve the folder structure in GitHub, while avoiding committing large files.
-In other empty folders that ignoring might be optional we only include an empty `.gitignore`.
+This way, we can preserve the folder structure in GitHub, while avoiding committing large files.
+In other empty folders that ignoring might be optional, we only include an empty `.gitignore`.

-  * `LICENSE`, a file to allow others to reproduce, distribute, or create derivatives works using this project.
+  * `LICENSE`, a file to allow others to reproduce, distribute, or create derivative works using this project.

 * `brainstorming`